okta2510/ministore-be/client/README.md

 ## Routing

 - `/` — Home page
-- `/products` — Fetches and displays products from `http://localhost:3001/products`
+- `/products` — Fetches and displays products from `http://localhost:3001/products` in a table

 ## API